If You're Too Shy (Let Me Know): Music and lyrics

 "If You're Too Shy (Let Me Know)" runs for a length of five minutes and nineteen seconds (5:19).
 Musically, it is a pop and synth-pop song composed in a retro style that draws heavily from the music of the 1980s.
 The track also incorporates elements from techno-funk, indie pop, dance music, power pop, pop rock, and pop-punk.
 According to sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "If You're Too Shy (Let Me Know)" is set in the time signature of common time with a tempo of 120 beats per minute.
 The track is composed in the key of D major, with Healy's vocals ranging between the notes of A3 to B4.
 It follows a chord progression of D–A–D/F#–G in the verses, Em–D/F#–A in the pre-choruses, and Bm–Em–D/F#–G in the choruses.
 The song's maximalist production consists of buoyant, high-octave guitar licks, alternative guitars, drumbeat kicks, saxophone melodies, digitised samples, 1980s-style synths, deep grooves and impassioned horns.
 Lyrically, "If You're Too Shy (Let Me Know)" details Healy's online romance with a woman and documents a series of sexual encounters conducted over video chat.
 It explores themes of technology, cybersex, online relationships, dependency and despondency.

 "If You're Too Shy (Let Me Know)" opens with a minute-long "ghostly" new-age ambient instrumental, backed by ominous drones, celestial arpeggios, heavy reverb, and elements of glitch music.
 FKA Twigs provides the backing vocals in an ethereal, choral, wordless operatic style.
 A piercing guitar riff signals the beginning of the song, with Healy singing: "I see her online all the time".
 The verses experiment with tension, with Stephen Ackroyd of Dork calling the anticipation "almost palpable".
-As the song progresses, the singer becomes increasingly obsessed with the woman, attempting to reach his locked hotel room at 7 AM to video call her ("I need to get back, I've gotta see the girl on the screen").
-According to Mitch Mosk of Atwood Magazine, "If You're Too Shy (Let Me Know)" reaches its peak of "musical and emotional ecstasy" in the pre-chorus, before releasing the tension in a climatic "euphoric blast" in the chorus as Healy sings the hook: "She said / 'Maybe I would like you better if you took off your clothes / I wanna see and stop thinking / If you're too shy then let me know.
+As the song progresses, the singer becomes increasingly obsessed with the woman, attempting to reach his locked hotel room at 7 am to video call her ("I need to get back, I've gotta see the girl on the screen").
+According to Mitch Mosk of Atwood Magazine, "If You're Too Shy (Let Me Know)" reaches its peak of "musical and emotional ecstasy" in the pre-chorus, before releasing the tension in a climatic "euphoric blast" in the chorus as Healy sings the hook: "She said / 'Maybe I would like you better if you took off your clothes / I wanna see and stop thinking / If you're too shy then let me know'".
+The chorus features a range of synths, most notably the glassy stabs that are reminiscent of the Roland D-50 synthesiser.
 The bridge utilizes a tenor and alto saxophone solo performed by Bob Reynolds, which Ali Shutler of NME described as "uproarious" and "perhaps the greatest endorphin release you'll find this side of lockdown."